 5.2.
 You don’t have my bank details to pay me?As soon as you have been on a Paid Shoot, we will need your bank details.
 After your first shoot with Talent Talks, please email firstname.lastname@example.org with your sort code, account name and number and they will be stored ready for payment.
 If we are ready to pay you and we don't have your details, we will contact you to request them, so don't worry too much if you forget.

 5.3.
-Is National Insurance and Tax taken from my payments?By joining Talent Talks or being placed on a shoot via Talent Talks, you are not considered not to be an 'Employee' of the Company.
-Therefore Talent Talks are not responsible for making Tax or National Insurance deductions.
+Is National Insurance and Tax taken from my payments?By joining Talent Talks or being placed on a shoot via Talent Talks, you are not considered to be an 'Employee' of the Company.
+Therefore Talent Talks is not responsible for making Tax or National Insurance deductions.